netbek/dw-analytics/docs/prefect.md

 ## CLI

-The Prefect CLI container has 2 CLIs for interacting with Prefect:
+The CLI container has 2 CLIs for interacting with Prefect:

 - `prefect`: the entire Prefect CLI
 - `cli prefect`: a supplementary CLI that provides convenience commands for using Prefect